 Other photographers vote on the images and the winners get prizes worth up to $300.
 Here, you enter a challenge and upload up to four images for that theme.

-They use special proprietary algorithms.
-These ensure each submitted photo gains equal exposure.
-This is regardless of when it was submitted during the challenge.
-It gives each entrant an equal opportunity to win through “statistical-based objectivity.”
+According to their site, “GuruShots uses special proprietary algorithms to make sure each submitted photo gains equal exposure regardless of when it was submitted during the challenge, giving each entrant an equal opportunity to win through ‘statistically based objectivity’.”

 Fine Art America is a Print on Demand site.
 This means they print and ship them for you, when and where the purchasers need them.
 Their focus is on fine arts, such as photography and digital images of painting etc.